dan7800/VulnerableAndroidAppOracle/Vulnerabilities/AdLibraries/README.md

 An Ads library is one of the most valuable tools for every developer to make money from his app once it is published on the Play store.
 It is developed in the same way as any android application, however the project type of Ads library will be Android Library and not Android Application.
 This implies that it is not meant to be part of a specific Android application, also it uses android permissions and works in same way as an Android app does.
 Whenever an ad appears to any user who uses the developer’s app, the Ads company will pay the developer based on impressions and clicks.

 The security concern here revolves around permissions.
 When we add the Ads library to our app it will be a part of our application, that means that the Ads library gets access to all permissions that our app is granted access to by the user.
-For example, if our app needs access to the user’s messages to perform some operation for which the corresponding required permission is specified, the Ads library that we added to our application will have same permission and will be able to read all messages once the user grants access.
+For example, if our app needs access to the user’s messages to perform some operation for which the corresponding required permission is specified, the Ads library that we added to our application will have the same permission and will be able to read all messages once the user grants access.

 We have demonstrated an example to explain how an Ads company gets access to a user’s confidential data.
 By creating the Ads library that displays Ads to the user, it can, at the very same time, read the user’s contact information and messages.
-We will also explain the disadvantage of declaring unused permissions in the app’s Manifest file, and how it will be use by the Ads company in devices running Android API level < 23.
+We will also explain the disadvantage of declaring unused permissions in the app’s Manifest file, and how it will be used by the Ads company in devices running Android API level < 23.

 ### Activity Instructions